NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

     -c, --junction          The junction path for the FlexCache volume.
     -h, --help              Print help text.
     -n, --namespace=        Kubernetes namespace to create the new PersistentVolumeClaim (PVC) in.
 If not specified, the PVC will be created in the "default" namespace.
+    -t, --trident-namespace= Kubernetes namespace where Trident is installed.
+Default is "trident".
 ```

 ##### Example Usage